wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 ### Demo 3 (StackScript overrides for a virgin installation of the Drupal CMS)

 >     set "The number (1, 2 or 3) of the template you are using" to "1"
->     set "The Display name for your website e.g. My Demo Website" to "My Drupal Demo"
+>     set "WEBSITE DISPLAY NAME" to "My Drupal Demo"
 >     set "APPLICATION" to "drupal"
 >     set "APPLICATION IDENTIFIER" to "3"
 >     set "DRUPAL VERSION" set it to the latest version of drupal for example, "10.0.10"